Workplace bullying and harassment

 You can report the incidents informally or formally in most workplaces.

-If you believe someone has harassed you, before reporting it you should:
+If you believe someone has bullied you, before reporting it you should:

 - define your concerns and desired outcome